ndminh2003/Divvy_Bike_Case_Study_Analysis/README.md

 # Project objectives
-This is a project where i implement every step of data analysis:
+This is a project where i conduct a case study on Divvy bike as practice and i will be implementing every step of data analysis:

 **1.Ask:** using google doc to list requirements, scope of work and generate questions Using SMART methodology